MGG1996/DissertationUESTC/readme_en.md

 To generate an **Achievement** chapter, use `\achievement`, and then edit the content.
 Its implementation principle is the same as `\acknowledgement`.

-*P.s.: UESTC officially only has this content requirement for graduate theses, but it seems that many undergraduates are also producing impressive results, so the template also provides this command for undergraduates.*
+:pushpin: *UESTC officially only has this content requirement for graduate theses, but it seems that many undergraduates are also producing impressive results, so the template also provides this command for undergraduates.*

 ## 12. Original Foreign Language Materials (Undergraduate Students only)